calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Do not discuss politics or religion at your place of work
     * This will likely alienate people.
 It is not relevant to your role.
 * Your colleagues do not need to be your friends
-    * You can respect them as professionals effectively and interact with them but still not like them
+    * You can respect them as professionals effectively and interact with them but still not _like_ them
+    * How much _you like them_ is not an indicator of their professional worth

 Personal Attitude